 IMMUNIZATIONS: If your child has had immunizations in the past year, would you please send a copy of this record to the school?
 This can also be faxed to the school: (316)794-4182.

 During the school year, I will perform hearing screens on all student from Pre-K through 3rd grade and any new students to the distirict.
-I will also preform vision screens on all students in Pre-K, Kindergarten, 2nd and 4th grade as well as any new students to the district.
+I will also preform vision screens on all students from Pre-K to 4th grade as well as any new students to the district.
 Parents/guardians of students not passing these screenings will be sent a letter-of-referral with the findings.
 Please notify me if you prefer your student be opted out of these screenings.

 Children that become, or complain of being ill at school, will be assessed by the school nurse with consideration of Kansas Statute 65-122.
 Our goal is to keep children in the classroom.
 However, if a child has made several complaints, does not appear well, or has a temperature of 99.6 degrees Fahrenheit or above with any symptoms of nausea/vomiting, diarrhea, headache, sore throat, or rash, they will be sent home.
 A child will be sent home with a temperature of 100 degrees or above whether they have additional symptoms or not.